DevelopmentalImagingMCRI/freesurfer_statsurf_display/using/index.md

 ### P-value plot NAME/VALUE arguments

-* 'ScalarName' (string): the name of the scalar to be displayed, used as a legend labels
+* 'ScalarName', (string): the name of the scalar to be displayed, used as a legend labels
-* 'ValueLimits' [2]: minimum and maximum values to plot, if not given will be set according to `Values`
+* 'ValueLimits', [Low High]: minimum and maximum values to plot, if not given will be set according to `Values`

 ### Example